-“It’s not just having an impact upon those guys that were selling drugs, but also on their families and their children and also on residents in the area,” he said.
+“It’s not just having an impact upon those guys who were selling drugs, but also on their families and their children and on residents in the area,” he said.
 “They see a law enforcement agency that’s not only giving the people in the street an opportunity to make a change but also providing an opportunity for the average citizen to help clean up their community as well.”

 According to the MPD, only one of the five from Maysville has routinely passed required drug tests during the first two months.

 The seven from the Campground crew that remain part of SCORE will meet with community leaders in March to determine whether they’ll be released from the program.
 The final decision will be up to the panelists.

 “We won’t be bringing charges against any that complete everything successfully to our satisfaction, but if a guy has done everything else right and still has issues with marijuana or something like that, it will be up to the panel to decide what to do,” Barber said.
 “They’ve been pretty closely involved with these guys, and if they will stay involved in keeping them off the street and off drugs, we won’t arrest them.”

 In keeping with the community approach to policing, Barber said the MPD plans to continue working in several communities to address not only crime but also abandoned houses as part of the city’s ongoing efforts to address blighted properties.

 “From a police standpoint, blight breeds crime and crime breeds blight,” Barber said.
 “In order for us to have a long-term solution for a neighborhood, we’ve got to address blight as well as crime.”